College of Architecture, Design, and the Arts

 Either the first 90 or last 30 credit hours of degree work must be completed in continuous, uninterrupted enrollment residence at UIC.
 Concurrent attendance at the University of Illinois at Chicago and another collegiate institution or enrollment during the summer at another institution, when approved by the student’s college, does not interrupt the UIC enrollment residence requirement for graduation.
 Students who transfer from an accredited community college must earn at least 60 credit hours at an approved four-year institution and must meet the enrollment residence requirement of earning the last 30 semester hours at UIC.

 No more than 60 semester hours (90 quarter hours) of credit may be accepted as transfer work from a community or junior college.
-Transfer students from community or junior colleges should consult with the major department or school to discuss transfer credit.
+Transfer students from community or junior colleges should consult with an advisor in the CADA Office of Student Affairs to discuss transfer credit.
 All final acceptance of transfer credit will be determined by the college upon review of recommendations by the school or department.

 Transfer Credit for Continuing Students